mzenir18/Morse-Translator/README.md

     *in case the letter is a point or a space then we know that we have collected al the parts of the character then we pass it to the  <br />dictionary to give its equivalent English character
     *in case the is a double dot consecutive  the program will stop and exit
  ## Morse file_manipulator class:
- this class is used for reading from a text file using the method read that returns "fline" which stores all the content of the input text file.
+ this class is used for reading from a text file using the method "read" that returns "fline" which stores all the content of the input text file.
  <br />
- in this class we have also the method write that will receive parameter data and stores it in the output file.
+ in this class we have also the method "write" that will receive parameter data and stores it in the output file.
  <br />
  In addition the class has constructor to initialize the input and output file directory.
  <br />